kevinamiri/Instructgpt-prompts/readme.md

-# instruct-prompts

-# A collection of chatGPT and GPT-3 prompts
+# A collection of ChatGPT and GPT-3.5 prompts

-This project is a collection of prompts for ChatGPT and GPT-3 models, designed for various purposes such as write, analyze and comprehend using chatGPT.
+This project is a collection of prompts for ChatGPT and GPT-3 models, designed for various purposes such as write, analyze and comprehend using ChatGPT.

 With a wide range of curated prompts, you can use this tool to generate content for your projects, debug your code, find answers to your problems or least learn more about the capabilities of these models.